dso-toolkit/dso-toolkit/CONTRIBUTING.md

 This repository houses several projects, and issues are labeled accordingly:

 - `/packages/dso-toolkit`: A component library
-- `/packages/sources`: A collection of resources for the various parts of the DSO Design System.
 - `/packages/core`: A Web Component implementation written in Stencil Components

 This project uses [Semantic Versioning](http://semver.org/).